ChenOst/monopoly-unity/README.md

 The players turn consists of three main stages:
 1. [Roll dice](Assets/Scripts/Dice/RollTheDice.cs) - Wait until rolled. :game_die:
 2. [Move player](Assets/Scripts/Player/Mover.cs) - Move `n` steps accordingly. :feet:
-    - :point_up:  Players can only move on the edge of the board - we wouldn't want the player objects passing through the middle of the board.
+    - :point_up:  Players can only move on the edges of the board - we wouldn't want the player objects passing through the middle of the board.
-    Therefore, if needed, the player object moves to the edge before proceeding to the destination.
+    Therefore, if needed, the player object moves forward on the current edge before proceeding to the destination.
 3. [Check location](Assets/Scripts/Player/CheckLocation.cs) - Check the type of the tile :moneybag:

 The players `_playerStepStatus` field represents the step which the player is in.
 `0` - Represents Intermediate Mode, we do not want the `Update()` function to perform the same operation over and over again after it has been performed (for example, rolling the dice multiple times in the same turn);
 this value helps us prevent such situations.

+In order to create a board game atmosphere, there is a cooldown between the steps.

 ### Reward tiles :gift: